ADGEfficiency/adgefficiency.github.io/_posts/2018-07-07-dqn-debugging.md

 		       ])
 ```

-This allows visibility of the weights at each step - and we can see that both the weights and biases are being changed at each step.
+This allows visibility of the weights at each step.
+Figure 2 below shows that both the weights and biases are being changed.

 ![fig2]({{ "/assets/debug_dqn/fig2.png"}})